skytexier/NodeJS-README-Generator/README.md

 # Usage and Video Example

 [This is a video link](https://drive.google.com/file/d/1lR3U2a_Tx7InEp64oWyv1Cja1pxxRUW-/view?usp=sharing) to a basic walkthrough of how this application works.
-Aside from this one must run `nodeindex` in their terminal to begin the proccess.
+Aside from this one must run `node index` in their terminal to begin the proccess.

 Here is a screenshot of what the terminal looked like in generating this README.